Testing Cisco-Linksys IP Home Monitoring Camera (WVC80N)By Benros Emata, Published Jun 19, 2010, 12:00am EDT (Research)

 How well can a $120 camera from Cisco work?
 Is it good (and simple enough) for your home?
 Does it make sense to integrate with a VMS system?

-In this report, we examine our test results of the Cisco-Linksys home monitoring camera (WVC80N).
+In this report, we examine our test results of the Cisco-Linksys home monitoring camera (WVC80N) [link no longer available].
 Quite a number of people are using it as evidenced by the camera being the top selling 'home security system' on Amazon.
 We tested the camera with its own included software and with Luxriot's VMS.
 Also compare to our test of Cisco's SMB software and PTZ camera (PVC300).

 As is standard with all of our camera tests, we recorded performance during daytime, nighttime, indoors, outdoors, wide dynamic range and at controlled lux levels (.3 and 1 lux).
 In addition, because the camera offers a remote access/managed video feature, we tested those capabilities (for a broader comparison of managed/hosted video options, review our VSaaS comparison report).